SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 ### Context Attributes

-A number of attributes can be included within the message, these attributes are known as [Context Attributes](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#context-attributes) and the idea is that these context attributes can be used to describe the event.
+Several attributes can be included within the message, these attributes are known as [Context Attributes](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#context-attributes) and the idea is that these context attributes can be used to describe the event.
 We can think of these context attributes as the header information of our event.
 Let's explore some of the attributes available.

 | Name | Required | Description | Example |
 | ---- | ----- | ---- | --- |